-ADVISORY: High school baseball or club experience recom-
+ADVISORY: High school baseball or club experience recommended

-(formerly ATH-081) Intercollegiate baseball provides the opportunity for competition as a member of an LMC team in conference play, which includes a state championship playoff.
-Students are eligible to participate for 2 seasons at the community college level.
+Intercollegiate baseball provides the opportunity for competition as a member of an LMC team in conference play, which includes a state championship playoff.
+Students are eligible to participate for two seasons at the community college level.
 May be repeated three times.
-SC